K1DBO/slice-master-6000/README.md

 WSJT-X supports multiple settings folders.
 To run multiple instances of WSJT-X, it's necessary to choose a different settings folder for each instance.
-By default, Slice Master 6000 provices a settings folder for each slice.
+By default, Slice Master 6000 provides a settings folder for each slice.
 But, creating new ones is easy enough if you have the need.
 Select the &lt;new&gt; settings from the drop down menu and change the name to anything you like.
 Be sure to press the enter key